Sylvia Cloutier (Indigenous Artist in Residence, 2020, Kuujjuaq, Nunavik) at Nuit Rouge, March 2019

 - What do you hope to gain from your time at NTS?

-Your artistic statement can be written and can also include other ways to share who you are, your work and yourself (i.e., images or audio recordings, video clips, etc.).
+Your artistic statement can be written and can also include other ways of sharing who you are, your work and yourself (i.e., images or audio recordings, video clips, etc.).

 - 1-3 letters of recommendation that speak to different aspects of your artistic practice.

-As a national institution, NTS has a duty to understand its role in the ongoing reconciliation process that is unfolding across the country, as well as a duty to foster strong ties to Indigenous nations.
-To this end, NTS is developing training opportunities to provide artists with expanded access to our resources and to provide dedicated space at the school for practices that are vital to indigenous artists.
+As a national institution, NTS has a duty to understand its role in the ongoing reconciliation process that is unfolding across the country, as well as a duty to foster strong ties to Indigenous Peoples from Turtle Island.
+To this end, NTS is developing training opportunities to provide artists with expanded access to our resources and to provide dedicated space at the school for practices that are vital to Indigenous artists.
 The Indigenous artistic resident will bring to the School a personal artistic practice and will benefit from time, space, expertise, and resources available at the School.
-For its part, and aware that its current methods do not specifically include Indigenous artistic practices or art forms, NTS recognizes and honours diverse approaches and paths supported by these artists.
+For its part, and aware that its current curriculum does not include ongoing Indigenous artistic practices or art forms, NTS recognizes and honours diverse approaches and paths supported by these artists.
+The School continues to expand its offering of specific Indigenous methodologies to the entire student body at least twice a year.
 The School is eager to undergo this learning process and is confident that it will have a lasting influence on its pedagogy.

 Barry Bilinsky (Indigenous Artist in Residence, 2024) is a professional multi-disciplinary theatre creator of Metis, Cree and Ukrainian heritage.
 Based in Alberta, he has worked as a director, curator, performing artist, stage manager, and technical production manager across Canada with projects centred primarily around the proliferation of Indigenous arts, artists and collaborations.
 Barry is committed to developing honest, respectful, and purposefully compassion creations that challenge the overarching cultural assumptions present in the performing arts community.